Welcome to Brenau University!

 As a new student to Brenau University or just to our online classes, we want you to have all of the information necessary to ensure your success!
 If you have questions about the items shown below, please contact your faculty advisor or the Online College.
 We’re here to support you.

 Brenau’s CampusWEB website is your method of registering, seeing your schedule, contacting your advisor and other faculty members, seeing your grades, and requesting your transcripts.
-Your login is your 6-digit student ID (found in Blackboard under Personal Information).
+Your login is your 6-digit student ID.
 Passwords are set to a default: your SSN, plus your birth date (15 straight numbers).
 Go to CampusWEB

-Brenau has chosen Microsoft’s Outlook email program as a standard for all members of the Brenau University community.
+Brenau has chosen Google’s email program as a standard for all members of the Brenau University community.
 You will be provided an address by which you will receive all official communications from Brenau faculty, staff, and administration.
-Your login is the same as it is for Blackboard, your first initial and last name (e.g., hhartman).
+Your login is the same as it is for Canvas, your first initial and last name (e.g., hhartman).
 Passwords are the same as well (h1234h1!).
 Go to Google web access Email

 Brenau University is a Microsoft campus.
 Most documents professors provide will be in a format compatible with this software.
 Your professors will expect online students to have access to the commonly used programs Microsoft Word, Excel, and PowerPoint.
 You may obtain educational pricing for these items in some online stores.